 The Office of the Australian Information Commissioner (OAIC) mainly deals with issues that are covered by the Privacy Act 1988.
-That Act regulates the handling of personal information by Australian and Norfolk Island Government agencies, and some private sector organisations.
+That Act regulates the handling of personal information by Australian Government agencies (and the Norfolk Island Administration), and some private sector organisations.
 For more information: About privacy.

 Australian Capital Territory